Amazon PPC: Advanced Guide Written by 8-Figure Seller

 Organize daily, weekly and monthly optimization for your Amazon PPC campaigns.
 Even if you are on a tight budget, you should focus on spending your budget only on keywords that make sense and hit your target ROI.

-1. Reviewing the data on Automatic campaigns
+1. Review the data on Automatic campaigns

-Then we will exclude these keywords from the automatic campaign (since we will be bidding on them in the manual campaign) and we want to avoid keyword overlap.
+Then we will exclude these keywords from the automatic campaign (since we will be bidding on them in the manual campaign), and we want to avoid keyword overlap.

 Analyze your campaigns every week and remove search terms that do not meet your KPIs.

-Apply negative keyword mining every week to all of your campaigns and turn off keywords and search terms that are spending your money without driving sales on the target ROI/ACoS.
+Apply negative keyword mining to all of your campaigns every week and turn off keywords and search terms that are spending your money without driving sales on the target ROI/ACoS.

-If you have search terms or keywords on breakeven/near breakeven leave them active for another week and make a note to review these keywords/search terms again next week.
+If you have search terms or keywords on breakeven/near breakeven, leave them active for another week and make a note to review these keywords/search terms again next week.

 You should also review for irrelevant search terms that are not relevant to your product.

-You should also double-check and make sure that all irrelevant search terms are removed.
+And you should also double-check and make sure that all irrelevant search terms are removed.

-You don’t have to win all auctions to be profitable with Amazon PPC.
+Remember, you don’t have to win all auctions to be profitable with Amazon PPC.

 Focus on winning auctions that are proven to work well for you and spend the majority of your marketing budget on them.